TDarkShadow/iheartnewvegas/addon.md

 [**Better Strip View - More Subtle New Vegas Light Pollution Patch**](https://www.nexusmods.com/newvegas/mods/75268)
 Compatibility patch for More Subtle New Vegas Light Pollution.
+- Install as **Better Strip View - More Subtle New Vegas Light Pollution Patch**.

 [**Hoover Dam Jets Restored and Distant**](https://www.nexusmods.com/newvegas/mods/72135)
 Restores the cut outflow jets to Hoover Dam and makes them visible up and down the Colorado.